Adolf Hitler quotes

 Timothy Ryback: "'No, I can't really do much with Nietzsche,' Leni Riefenstahl recalls Hitler telling her.
 'He is more an artist than a philosopher; he doesn't have the crystal-clear understanding of Schopenhauer.
 Of course.
 I value Nietzsche as a genius.
 He writes possibly the most beautiful language that German literature has to offer us today.
 But he is not my guide.'"

-Individual Differences Research Journal: "Hitler was socially awkward and often unable to converse with others, but rather preferred to talk at them."
+Journal of Individual Differences Research: "Hitler was socially awkward and often unable to converse with others, but rather preferred to talk at them."

 Michael Zalampas: "Reinhold Hainish [who was a personal friend of Hitler in Vienna in 1909-1912] depicted Hitler as a lonely, moody, introverted individual who would, at unexpected moments, break into loud, extended monologues."